dougmet/docker-plumber/README.md

 > Minimum docker image to deploy a plumber app

-This image installs Jeff Allen's [plumber](https://github.com/trestletech/plumber) and its dependencies (including Suggests dependencies) sets up a non-root user to run the apps and
+This image installs Jeff Allen's [plumber](https://github.com/trestletech/plumber) and its dependencies (including Suggests dependencies) sets up a non-root user to run the apps and will launch a default app on port 8000.

 ## Installation